 Scientists may have recorded chimpanzees learning skills from each other in the wild for the first time, according to a new study.

-The finding supports the idea that humanity's closest living relatives can pass on culture and customs just as humans do, shedding light on the capabilities of the last common ancestor of both humans and chimps.
+The finding supports the idea that humanity's closest living relatives can pass on culture and customs just as humans do, shedding light on the possible capabilities of the last common ancestor of both humans and chimps, the researchers say.

 For decades, scientists have known that chimpanzee troops are often distinct from one another in the wild, possessing collections of behaviors that seem to form unique cultures.
-Researchers suggest that nearly 40 chimp behaviors are socially acquired, most of which involve various forms of tool use.
-[8 Human-Like Behaviors of Primates]
+Researchers suggest that nearly 40 chimp behaviors are socially acquired, most of which involve various forms of tool use, such as wielding hammers and pestles.
+But the learned behaviors also include courtship rituals such as leaf-clipping, where leaves are clipped noisily with the teeth; social behaviors such as overhead hand-clasping during mutual grooming; and methods for eradicating parasites by either stabbing or squashing them. [ 8 Human-Like Behaviors of Primates ]

 The researchers noticed Sonso chimpanzees developed two variations of leaf-sponging — using moss sponges made from moss or a mixture of leaves and moss, or reusing leaf sponges that had been left behind on a previous visit to a watering hole.
 Neither moss-sponging nor leaf-sponge reuse had been detected in Sonso chimps in more than 20 years of observation.

-The findings were published online Tuesday in the journal PLOS Biology.
+The detailed findings were published online today (Sept.
+30) in the journal PLOS Biology.